Past Projects

 Morrell JS, Byrd-Bredbenner C, Quick V, Olfert M, Dent A, Carey GB.
 Metabolic syndrome: comparison of prevalence in young adults at 3 land-grant universities.
 J Am Coll Health 2014; 62(1):1-9.

-Morrell J, Olfert MD, Byrd-Bredbenner C, Quick V, Dent A, Kattleman K, Carey G. Impact of a Tailored, Internet-based Intervention on Metabolic Risk Among College Adults.
-International Society of Behavior, Nutrition and Physical Activity (ISBNPA) Annual Meeting , (Ghent, Belgium), May 2013.
+Morrell J, Olfert MD, Byrd-Bredbenner C, Quick V, Dent A, Kattleman K, Carey G. Impact of a Tailored, Internet-based Intervention on Metabolic Risk.
+ISBNPA Annual Meeting (Ghent, Belgium), May 2013.

 The SleEP iN study (Sleeping Longer to Enhance Exercise Performance and Improve Nutrition) was designed in mind that collegiate athletes are a very sleep deprived group.
 These individuals are balancing academic, social and athletic life and perhaps dedicating minor attention to sleep.
 With growing research showing that extra sleep, known as “sleep extension”, not only improves performance but may also promote positive nutritional behaviors, this intervention study assessed the WVU female collegiate track and field athletes on physical and mental performance measures along with nutritional behaviors when extra sleep was given.